ThiefMaster/myd0t/README.md

 - Fedora
 - Arch Linux

+Use the latest (stable) version, I do not care about ancient systems.

-Other distributions should work fine, but some automatisms will not work:
+Other distributions should work fine, but some automatisms won't:

 - missing packages need to be installed manually
 - the global default editor cannot be set automatically